NikLi66/simple-implementation-of-Densenet/README.md

 # A Simple Implementation of DenseNet in Pytorch

 DenseNet is one of the popular CNNs on image classification tasks.
-More details could be found in the following the paper:
+More details could be found in the following paper:

 [Densely Connected Convolutional Networks](https://arxiv.org/abs/1608.06993)